NVIDIA-NeMo/Run/docs/get-started/install.md

 ## Prerequisites

+Confirm your environment meets these baseline requirements before installing.

 - **Python**: 3.10 or higher
 - **pip**: Latest version recommended
 - **Git**: For cloning repositories

 ## Core Installation

+Install the core package with pip, then verify the import.

 ```bash
 # Install NeMo Run